Port Lambton: History

 The village of Port Lambton has its roots in the settlement of Baby's Point.
 Located just south of the village of Port Lambton, in the area that is now Brander Park, Baby's Point is the extreme southern point of Lambton County.
-François Baby owned all the land from this point and all of the Port Lambton site.
-Inherited from his grandfather in 1742.
+Inherited from his grandfather in 1742, François Baby owned all the land from this point and all of the Port Lambton site.
 There also was a brother, Jacques Baby.
 Edward Kelly was the first postmaster at Baby's Point in 1848.

 After 1812, people started to settle along the St. Clair River.
-Before few people lived there.
+Before that, very few people lived there.
 They were French and didn't have legal title to the land.
 When the Irish moved in, the French sold their squatter's rights to the Irish in about 1833.
 The Natives could sell land only with the approval of the Province.
-Anyhow, soon after 1812, people bought up land legally along the St. Clair River.
+Soon after 1812, people bought up land legally along the St. Clair River.

 Port Lambton— the liveliest little river-town South of Sarnia.
 Two of each, sawmills, grist mills, shoe shops, blacksmith shops.
 Eight general stores, 3 hotels, 3 liveries, 2 telegraph offices.
 The Daily Mail from Sarnia, daily railway service.
 School with two teachers.
 Steamers stopped every day at the White Star line dock, during the summer months.
 Customs House.
 Docks extend one-quarter mile along the river.
 Population 450.
 In the spring of 1820, Duncan McDonald built the first frame house.
 A Post office opened in 1871, one time known as Lambton Village.
 Rural mail was first delivered in 1908, and all mail routes were completed in January 1909.

 The first Sacred Heart Church was built at Baby's Point around 1825.
 It burned.
 Father Monocq, a secular priest, French, was drowned on January 12, 1861, and the body was found in 1862.
 He was buried beneath the altar of the first Port Lambton Church.
 The plaque was on the right hand of the side altar.
 The Sacred Heart Church, Port Lambton, was built in 1877.
 Martin Regan was the first person baptized there, in December 1877.
 It was demolished, and the new church was built on the same site in 1964.
 The R.C.
 Cemetery started in 1916.
 Sombra t.
 John's Church was built in 1868, and Father Waters was one of the first priests; he resided in Corunna, Ontario.
 R.C.
 Cemetery started in 1870.

-In December 20th-21st a marina fire broke out resulting in 40 million dollars in damage.
+On December 20–21, 2011, a marina fire broke out, resulting in 40 million dollars in damage.